indigos33k3r/self-paced-education/README.md

 ###### CS 101 - Introduction to Computer Science

-* Summary: A great course for beginners and those with a bit of programming experience alike.
+* Summary: A great CS course for beginners and those with a bit of programming experience alike.
-* My rating: 8/10
 * Instructor: David Evans, Professor of Computer Science at the University of Virginia
 * Prerequisites: N/A
 * Topics covered: